ljr-cau/Y2H-in-frame-seq/README.md

 The inframe.py script can distinguish in-frame reads from non-inframe reads by using the position information in SAM file.

-### Step 4 : Translate the in-frame reads into polypeptides
+### Step 4 : Translating the in-frame reads into polypeptides
 ```
 $ samtools fastq output_inframe.sam > output_inframe.fastq
 $ perl fq_all2std.pl fq2fa output_inframe.fastq > output_inframe.fa